Skip to main content

 Recommendations and best practices for creating WhatsApp Message Templates

-Written by Mariana Segnini
+Written by Roger Camacho

-Updated over a week ago
+Updated over 7 months ago

 WhatsApp requires all message templates be approved before they can be used to send business-initiated messages to users.
 Message templates that don't meet the criteria or usage guidelines will be rejected, and can't be used.
 This guide explains our recommendations and best practices for improving the likelihood that your templates will be approved by WhatsApp.